test 33

 One Minute Takeaway

-• The federal government continues to enforce workplace rights through lawsuits, which is why it pays to monitor compliance.
+• The federal government continues to enforce workplace rights through lawsuits, so it pays to monitor compliance.

-• Many states have made updates that will affect payroll related to minimum wage rates, paid family leave and payroll taxes.
+• Many states are making changes that will affect payroll related to minimum wage rates, paid family leave, and payroll taxes.

 • Most lawsuits arise because companies have incomplete records.

-Payroll compliance can be extraordinarily complex and quite costly if not done right.
-Unless payroll processes are in place to consistently apply pay policies, accurately calculate Fair Labor Standards Act (FLSA) overtime, and streamline administration of FMLA and other leave policies, you can leave your business vulnerable to litigation.
-Ensure you are protecting your business by staying up-to-date on compliance changes.
+Payroll compliance can be both complex and costly if you miss important details.
+Unless you put consistent payroll processes in place, you leave your business vulnerable to lawsuits.
+With that in mind, make sure you’re properly applying pay policies, calculating Fair Labor Standards Act (FLSA) overtime, and following FMLA and other leave policies.
+You can also protect your business by staying up to date on compliance changes.

-• Standard deductions for IRS federal income taxes in 2023 have increased to $27,700 for married couples filing jointly; $13,850 for single filings or married filing separately; $20,800 for a head of household
+• Standard deductions for IRS federal income taxes in 2025 have increased to $30,000 for married couples filing jointly; $15,000 for single filings or married filing separately; $22,500 for a head of household.

 Many states have also made important updates that will affect payroll:

-• Contributions to the New York Paid Family Leave program have been reduced to 0.455% of an employee’s gross wages up to a maximum annual contribution of $399.43.
+• Contributions to the New York Paid Family Leave program are increasing to 0.388% of an employee’s gross wages up to a maximum annual contribution of $354.53.

-15 states have increases to their minimum wage effective January 1, 2023, and 3 have increases schedule for June, July, and September.
-For a detailed look at the latest minimum wage regulations where you are, check out Paycor’s guide to Minimum Wage by State.
+19 states have increases to their minimum wage effective January 1, 2025, and 3 more will have increases in July and September.
+For a detailed look at the latest minimum wage regulations where you are, check out Paycor’s Guide to Minimum Wage by State.

-Here’s the good news.
-Paycor clients don’t need to take any action for new rates and caps to be calculated.
-Federal, state and local withholding changes are programmed into Paycor’s system effective 1/1/2023, and updates are made throughout the year.
+Here’s the good news: Paycor clients don’t need to take any action for new rates and caps to be calculated.
+Instead, we program federal, state, and local withholding changes into Paycor’s system for you, effective January 1.
+The system updates throughout the year to stay on top of changing regulations.

 avoid-lawsuits-with-compliance